-Note that a -ORBInitialPort switch is optional here (and is set to port 900 by default), and that you only need to run the nameserver once and leave it running.
+Note that a ORBInitialPort switch is optional here (and is set to port 900 by default), and that you only need to run the nameserver once and leave it running.
+From J2SE v1.4 an orbd persistent name server has also been introduced (but ORBInitialPort 900 needs to be specified if you use that).